 The personal tutor system is a central part of student support within the Cardiff School of Pharmacy and Pharmaceutical Sciences.
 The role of the personal tutor is to monitor academic progress and to provide feedback and advice to tutees.
 Tutors also provide personal support, acting as the first point of contact and a gateway to the student support services provided by the University and the Students’ Union.
 Each student is assigned a deputy as well as a main personal tutor, so that if the main tutor is unavailable –perhaps overseas at a scientific conference – they may see the deputy.
-The tutor system acts in parallel with the Welsh Pharmaceutical Students Association (WPSA) ‘big brother/sister’ scheme, wherein each Year 1 student is looked after by a student who is further on in the programme.
+The tutor system acts in parallel with the 'big brother/sister' scheme run by the Welsh Pharmaceutical Students' Association (WPSA), wherein each Year 1 student is looked after by a student who is further on in the programme.

 Personal development plan